mjoosten42/webserv/config_documentation.md

 }
 ```

+### General Caveats
 By default, the configuration file is very permissive.
+As a trade-off, this permissiveness does require extra diligence from the user in the formatting of custom configuration files.

-E.g. if the user forgets to close a simple directive with a semicolon, the following simple directive will be considered part of the previous' value - this allows for multiline simple directives.
+If the user forgets to close a simple directive with a semicolon, the following simple directive will be considered part of the previous' value - this allows for multiline simple directives.

 If the user enters a key that is not used in the setting up of the server, it will simply be ignored rather than flagged as invalid.
-This design choice lets us easily add more functionality in future, and allows for a degree of compatibility with standard NGINX configs (though a number of values have been implemented differently where necessary).
+This design choice lets us easily add more functionality in future, and allows for a degree of compatibility with standard NGINX configs (though a number of config options have been implemented differently from NGINX where necessary).

-As a trade-off, this permissiveness does require extra diligence from the user in the formatting of custom configuration files.
+Additionally, most values that are expected within a certain context are initialised by a default value (in line with the NGINX default), and merely overwritten if they are explicitly expressed in the config file.

 ## Identifiers

 ### Server block
-The server block is where you define the server.
+The server block is a block directive where you define a server.
+Listed below are the directives it may contain that can be recognised by the configuration parser.

 `server_name <hostname(s)>` - the hostnames of this particular server. ex.
 `server_name www.example.org example.org;`